wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

 ## Add deploy target

-The last step is to add an deploy target to the application at wercker.
+The last step is to add a deploy target to the application on wercker.
 This can be done via the settings tab of the application:

 ![add deploy target](/images/posts/deploying-your-php-application-to-fortrabbit/add-deploy-target.png)

-I name it production, and enable auto deploy for the master branch.
+I've named it **production*, and have enabled auto deploy for the master branch.

 ![deploy target basic properties](/images/posts/deploying-your-php-application-to-fortrabbit/deploy-target-basic-properties.png)

-We can add environment variables to the deploy target to make information available during the deployment.
-I start by exposing the SSH key that I have added earlier:
+We can add environment variables to the deploy target to make information available during deployment.
+I start by exposing the SSH key that I've added earlier:

 ![add ssh key variable](/images/posts/deploying-your-php-application-to-fortrabbit/add-key-var.png)

-Next I add the two text variables `FORSTRABBIT_GIT_REMOTE` and `FORSTRABBIT_GIT_HOST`, which I set to the values displayed on the git tab at fortrabbit.
+Next, I add the two text variables `FORSTRABBIT_GIT_REMOTE` and `FORSTRABBIT_GIT_HOST`, which I set to the values displayed on the git tab on fortrabbit.

 ## Deploy!